dattaaaqz/dattaaaqz/README.md

 - 📫 How to reach me **daattaa@devdatta.lat**

 - 📄 Know about my experiences [Java and JavaScript](Java and JavaScript)
+- I have 17 years old.
+- I speak English and Spanish.

 <h3 align="left">Connect with me:</h3>
 <p align="left">